Akash402/python_api_test_automation/README.md

 ## Open source

 Push to main is disaled.
 To make changes/improve the code please create a PR and it can be added in

+## Usage

+The idea is provide a base automation framework thta can be used for creating api tests.
+To do that all that needs to be done is to replace the existing tests with required ones and in the framework supported format and you should be good to go